Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Alcindo Carvalho, Fado Falado – Um Século de Fado

-In 1989, when the fado houses in Porto were in crisis, with many of them closing (there were few tourists in Porto) Alcindo Carvalho talks about the great affluence of foreigners in Lisbon’s fado houses and highlights the importance they have for the survival of these houses.
+In 1989, at a time when the fado houses in Porto were in crisis with many of them closing (there were few tourists in Porto) Alcindo Carvalho talks about the great affluence of foreigners in Lisbon’s fado houses and highlights the importance they have for the survival of these houses.

 From my point of view, rather than looking at the number of tourists, because most of the clients of the professional fado places in Porto and Lisbon are foreigners, there are other more important aspects:

-– Do the artists sing authentic fado or do they adapt the repertoire to the less experienced ears of foreigners and interpret softer things that are not fado?
+– Do the artists sing real fado or do they adapt the repertoire to the less experienced ears of foreigners and interpret softer things that are not fado?

 – Is the quality of the performers good?
 Are they giving their best during their performance?